How Asia's airports are changing the way we travel

 In China, which is planning to build 136 new airports by 2025, an aviation monster is emerging near the capital.

-Daxing International Airport is set to supersede Beijing Capital airport when it opens in 2019.
+Daxing International Airport is set to supersede Beijing Capital airport when it opens in late 2019.

 Recent images from inside the huge, flower-shaped superstructure hint at the scale of the project, which will eventually have a capacity of 100 million passengers per year.